12 Best Things To Do in Kuala Lumpur and Complete Guide

-Marvel at the iconic Petronas Towers, stand in the colonial core of the city, climb 272 steps to an impressive cave temple, shop around the world in the Central Market and eat the city’s best street food in Bukit Bintang.
+Marvel at the iconic Petronas Towers, discover impressive street art, climb 272 brightly-coloured stairs to a spectacular cave temple, shop around the world in the Central Market, see Kuala Lumpur from above, stroll through ancient rainforest and eat endless street food in Bukit Bintang.
 These are just some of the wonderful things to do in Kuala Lumpur.
 Read on to discover more!

 Disclaimer:This post may contain affiliate links.
 If you purchase something through these links we may earn a small commission at no additional cost to you.
 Thanks for supporting us!
 Click here to read our privacy policy.